Get Help Today(877) 648-4288

 Will Treatment Interfere With Hormone Or Antiretroviral Therapy?

 Some gay and transgender patients may delay seeking Opioid addiction treatment because they fear that it could interfere with their hormone therapy or antiretroviral therapy (ART).
 Opioid agonists, which includes treatments such as Methadone and Buprenorphine, have been known to interact with certain ART medications, particularly Efavirenz, and with hormone-modulating medications, such as Spironolactone.
+Spironolactone is used as part of transgender hormone therapy in transgender women, among other medical uses.
 However, co-prescription of these medications is safe and feasible with appropriate monitoring and follow-up with a healthcare provider.

 Co-Occurring Mental Health And Behavioral Disorders

 Addiction can worsen symptoms of mental illnesses such as depression, anxiety, and post-traumatic stress disorder.
 Likewise, untreated mental health disorders can push a person to self-medicate by taking drugs in order to feel better.
 Co-occurring disorders in people with SUDs can be fairly common due to overlapping life factors that make up a person’s behavioral and mental health.
 Unfortunately, LGBTQ communities are disproportionately affected by mental health disorders caused by minority stress and discrimination.
 A lack of access to affordable and culturally competent health care can also contribute to the experience of minority stress.
 Some common Opioid addiction treatment modalities have been shown to be effective for LGBTQ people, including motivational interviewing, social support therapy, contingency management, and cognitive-behavioral therapy.
 Treatment for Opioid addiction which also targets trauma and stress in an integrated manner has proven to be acceptable and effective in community addiction treatment programs.